 We all have one or more personal mail boxes.
-I have plenty of them for different purposes (one for family, one for friends, one for official stuff, even temps mail boxes or aliases for subscriptions to forums).
+I have plenty of them for different purposes (one for family, one for friends, one for official stuff, even temp ones or temp aliases for subscriptions to forums).

-We get mails from friends, relatives, invoices, and so on.
+We get tons of emails from friends, relatives, businesses, contractors, banks and so on.
 We store lot of informations, pictures, personal information, contracts and so on.
 Therefore, mail boxes are a gold mine for hackers.
 The most common mistake is to keep all emails live in the mail box.

 If a hacker gets an access to your mail box, your life could be ruined due to data leakage, extorsion, identity theft, disclosure of information, etc..